-Several EU regulations for railway operation have been implemented in Sweden via the Swedish Railway Act (2004:519).
+Several EU regulations for railway operation have been implemented in Sweden via the Railway Market Act (2022:365).
 In accordance with this legislation, an infrastructure manager shall, amongst other things, produce and make a network statement public.
 This document constitutes the Swedish Transport Administration's network statement.

-Swedish and international railway operation is not only regulated by national legislation but also some directly applicable EU legislation, for example the schedule for the allocation process is regulated by an EU regulation.
-In addition to this, the national regulatory authority's regulations apply, for example the Swedish Transport Agency's regulations and general advice for access to railway infrastructure (TSFS 2017:99).
+Swedish and international railway operations are governed not only by national legislation but also by certain directly applicable EU legislation, for example, the timetable for the allocation process is regulated by an EU regulation.
+In addition to this, the regulations of the national supervisory authority apply, for example the Swedish Transport Agency's regulations and general guidelines on access to railway infrastructure (TSFS 2017:99).

-Current regulations on national and international level is available at riksdagen.se, eurlex.europa.eu and transportstyrelsen.se.
+Regulations on national and international level is available at riksdagen.se, eurlex.europa.eu and transportstyrelsen.se.